Lagertonne/stage-info-beamer/README.md

 Command | Reaction
 --- | ---
-bl_on | Left Buzzer is pressed
+[nodeName]/buzzer:bl_on | Left Buzzer is pressed
-bl_off | Left Buzzer is off
+[nodeName]/buzzer:bl_off | Left Buzzer is off
-br_on | Right Buzzer is pressed
+[nodeName]/buzzer:br_on | Right Buzzer is pressed
-br_off | Right Buzzer is off
+[nodeName]/buzzer:br_off | Right Buzzer is off

+You have to adjust the NODE_NAME variable in sendBuzzer.py , to send working info-beamer UDP commands.
 The corresponding Python-Script is listening on GPIO-Ports 2 and 3 for input.
 IMPORTANT: The button you use has to interrupt the connection.
 (Pull-Up Resistor at the GPIO-Port)

-You have to adjust the NODE_NAME variable in sendBuzzer.py , to send working info-beamer UDP commands.